What Makes a

 "So easy to use a child could do it, but so cleverly designed that he doesn't."

-Our Sola and Vista retractable umbrellas are fitted with our proprietary internalised gearing system, which makes the hand operated via a detachable handle.
+Our Sunset and Vista retractable umbrellas are fitted with our proprietary internalised gearing system, which makes the hand operated via a detachable handle.
 Removing the handle prevents any unauthorised use, and swiftly deploys and collapses the canopy whatever the weather.

 An automated motorised remote option is also valuable for mobilising multiple umbrellas simultaneously.